 Consider comfort.
 Smaller, lighter headsets are generally more comfortable than bulkier models.
 Most headsets have an ear clip or hook to hold them in place, but some of the smallest models insert into your ear canal.
 While that makes them less obtrusive, they can easily pop out if the fit is less than perfect.
 To improve the chance of getting a good fit, look for headsets that come with an assortment of ear adapters.

 Seek out high voice quality.
 Most of the Bluetooth headsets we tested had at least good voice quality, which is adequate for most situations.
-A model that has very good voice quality, such as those in our Ratings, would make it easier to converse in noisy or windy environments.
+A model that has very good voice quality would make it easier to converse in noisy or windy environments.
 While some models with this feature performed well in noisy environments, others didn't.

 Expect setup time.
 Bluetooth headsets and phones need to be electronically introduced, a sometimes-tricky procedure known as pairing.
 Some headsets allow you to initiate the process with the press of a button.
 Typically, Bluetooth headsets can pair with only one compatible device at a time.
 And if you want to connect your Bluetooth headset to another phone or computer, the headset must sever ties with the original device before it can pair with a new one.
 Some headsets make pairing much easier via a feature called multipoint pairing, which lets you pair the headset with multiple devices, automatically connecting with whichever device is active.